 - II.
-Eligibility Persons acceptable to receive problem gambling treatment services funded by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e) shall: - A. Demonstrate residency within the State of Nevada, AND either - B. Present with a primary diagnosis of Gambling Disorder or sub-clinical Gambling Disorder, OR - C. Be a family member or significant other that is impacted by another's gambling behavior (even if the gambler does not seek counseling). - III.
-Eligible Providers Persons administering gambling treatment clinical services, reimbursed through funds from by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS 463.320(2)(e), shall hold current certification, in good standing, as a Certified Problem Gambling Counselor (CPGC) pursuant to NRS 641C or Certified Problem Gambling Counselor Intern (CPGC-I) pursuant to the provisions of NRS 641C.
-Providers must be in compliance with Alcohol, Drug, and Gambling Counselor Standards of Practice as defined in NRS 641.C.

-A. CLINICAL SUPERVISION: Problem gambling treatment providers who are not trained to diagnose or treat mental illness other than substance use disorders and gambling disorders, as determined by the scope of practice provided by their professional license, are required to make provisions for a minimum of two (2) hours per month of clinical supervision or consultation by a clinical supervisor with at least two years of postgraduate experience providing mental health services to adults.
+Eligibility Persons acceptable to receive problem gambling treatment services funded by the Revolving Account for the Prevention and Treatment of Problem Gambling through NRS.458A shall: - A. Demonstrate residency within the State of Nevada, AND either - B. Present with a primary diagnosis of Gambling Disorder or sub-clinical Gambling Disorder, OR - C. Be a family member or significant other that is impacted by another's gambling behavior (even if the gambler does not seek counseling). - III.
+Eligible Clinicians Persons administering gambling treatment clinical services, reimbursed through funds from the Prevention and Treatment of Problem Gambling budget account (BA3200) shall be a qualified mental health professional pursuant to NRS 458A.057 with no fewer that 30 hours of problem gambling treatment education. hold current certification, in good standing, as a Certified Problem Gambling Counselor (CPGC) pursuant to NRS 641C or Certified Problem Gambling Counselor Intern (CPGC-I) pursuant to the provisions of NRS 641C.
+Providers must be in compliance with Alcohol, Drug, and Gambling Counselor Standards of Practice as defined in NRS 641.C. - A. CLINICAL SUPERVISION: Problem gambling treatment providers who are not trained to diagnose or treat mental illness other than substance use disorders and gambling disorders, as determined by the scope of practice provided by their professional license, are required to make provisions for a minimum of two (2) hours per month of clinical supervision or consultation by a clinical supervisor with at least two years of postgraduate experience providing mental health services to adults.
 Supervisory staff who oversee the treatment of individuals with diagnoses other than substance use disorders and gambling disorders shall hold a license allowing them to diagnosis and treat a range of mental health disorders.
 Supervisors shall complete at least 10 hours of gambling specific education within the past two years including 2 hours on supervising gambling treatment counselors and maintain documentation evidencing each supervisor's compliance with this education standard.